clalexni/ID3-tree/README.md

 attributes achieve the highest information gain value, break ties by choosing the earliest one in the list of attributes (assuming that the attributes in the first line of a training file are read in a left-to-right manner)

+### Terminal Criterias
+1. exmaples have same class:
+  - Done
+2. no example left: (meaning there are unused attribute)
+  - select most frequent class of the entire dataset
+3. no attribute left:
+  - choose the most frequent class of the subset at the leaf node
+    - If classes are equally common at subset, select from the entire dataset

+* If equally common class exists in the entire dataset, break tie class0 > class1 > class2 > ..